In a Nutshell:

 Scientists have recently discovered that particulate matter in wildfire smoke is worse than that from other sources.

-Research published in 2021 assessing California wildfire smoke effects spanning a 14-year period in more than 1.6 million people admitted to hospitals for respiratory conditions shows that WS particulate pollution is associated with up to 10 times more adverse health outcomes than particle pollution from other sources.
+Research published in 2021 assessing California wildfire smoke effects spanning a 14-year period in more than 1.6 million people admitted to hospitals for respiratory conditions shows that wildfire smoke particulate pollution is associated with up to 10 times more adverse health outcomes than particle pollution from other sources.

 Carbon Monoxide (CO)